ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 * Provide the Storage Scale cluster storage security group ID under the `storage_security_group_id` parameter.
 This security group ID is required to establish the connection from the LSF cluster nodes to Storage Scale CES nodes from where the NFS mount points are exported.

 * To use the Storage Scale CES NFS mount points on the LSF cluster nodes, ensure to pass the mount point details under the `custom_file_shares` parameter.

+When client subnets are created, you can still use client subnets also as a login subnet.
+{: tip},

 If you want choose or opt the existing bastion setup on LSF, then refer the documentation for [Bastion node](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-bastion-node-overview).